chukschiazor/portfolio/README.md

 ![Bike Study](/pages/utils/0.png)

-### Deciphering Amazon's User based Recommendation System
+### Deciphering Amazon's User-based Recommendation System
 [Project Source](https://github.com/chukolate007/Predicting-GPA-Scores-of-College-Students)

 This project offers a step-by-step guide to creating a movie recommender system using Amazon’s movie ratings dataset.
 By the end of this guide, you’ll gain not just technical know-how but also insights into the practical applications of such models, particularly in the educational sector.
 Surprise library (SVD Algorithm) was utilized as the recommender system.